fabianbernklau/fabianbernklau/README.md

 # hey! 🙋‍♂️
-my name is fabian and currently im pursuing my MSc in artifical intelligence. i am passionated about exploring how AI can solve real-world problems :)
+my name is fabian and currently im pursuing my MSc in artifical intelligence. i am passionated about exploring how AI can solve real-world problems. here i will showcase some personal project as well as university-related projects :)

 <!---
 fabianbernklau/fabianbernklau is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.